Low Testosterone in Your 30s

 Conversely, anxiety-induced worry and rumination can severely interfere with ADHD executive function and working memory.
 When someone spends mental energy on anxious thoughts, fewer cognitive resources remain available for attention and focus tasks.
 This creates a feedback loop where poor performance due to anxiety leads to more ADHD-related difficulties.

 Time management struggles inherent to ADHD frequently create chronic stress and generalized anxiety.
 Missing deadlines, forgetting appointments, or feeling constantly behind schedule can trigger persistent worry about future obligations.
 Social rejection stemming from ADHD behaviors like interrupting, fidgeting, or appearing inattentive can fuel social anxiety and avoidance patterns.
-Questions about duration become important, as understanding Long Anxiety episodes can help differentiate between situational anxiety and chronic anxiety disorders.
+Questions about duration become important, as understanding how Long Anxiety episodes can last helps differentiate between situational anxiety and chronic anxiety disorders.

 Diagnosing comorbid ADHD and anxiety requires detailed clinical interviews that explore developmental history and symptom timelines.
 Healthcare providers must determine which symptoms appeared first and how they've evolved over time.
 This chronological understanding helps distinguish primary ADHD symptoms from anxiety-induced attention problems.